 National Merit Scholarship Competition

 For the top 1% of test takers (roughly 15,000 students a year), their PSAT scores will give them the chance to compete with others for tens of millions of dollars in scholarships through the National Merit Scholarship Competition.
 Your three section scores will be used to create a NMSC Selection Index Score (double the sum of your three scores).
-Each state has a cutoff score that will be announced in September 2022.
+Each state has a cutoff score that will be announced in September 2023.
 Students who’s NMSCSI score is at or above this level will become a National Merit Finalist and will be invited to submit an application for a scholarship award during their senior year.
-In recent years, the cutoff score for students in Maryland has been between 221-224.
+In recent years, the cutoff score for students in Maryland has been between 221-224 (222 in 2022).

 Have your score report and still have questions?
 Contact us for a free consultation on planning your upcoming admissions tests.